-24. The OAS also does not provide for a credentials committee.
-Rather, under Rule 27 of the OAS General Assembly Rules of Procedure, the Secretary-General receives credentials (as per Rule 3) and submits a report to the General Assembly of the Organisation.
-The General Assembly resolved '[t]o accept the Permanent Representative to the Organization of American States, designated by the National Assembly of Venezuela, until new presidential elections are held and result in the appointment of a democratically-elected government' on 28 June 2019, 45 following a Resolution of the Permanent Council with the same content on 9 April 2019.
-46 The latter session did give rise to serious disagreements, with the Uruguayan delegation reportedly leaving the session in protest, and with eight other States voting against the decision, which was finally passed by 18 affirmative votes, there being also 6 abstentions.
-47 A similar situation appeared to continue in 2020.
-48
+States, designated by the National Assembly of Venezuela, until new presidential elections are held and result in the appointment of a democratically-elected government' on 28 June 2019,47 following a Resolution of the Permanent Council with the same content on 9 April 2019.48 The latter session did give rise to serious disagreements, with the Uruguayan delegation reportedly leaving the session in protest, and with eight other States voting against the decision, which was finally passed by 18 affirmative votes, there being also 6 abstentions.49 A similar situation appeared to continue in 2020.50 However, the only relevant resolution passed by the Permanent Council in 2024 refers to the 28 July 2024 election, and simply 'acknowledge[s] the substantial and peaceful participation of the electorate of Venezuela in the elections held on July 28, 2024' and 'urge[s] the National Electoral Council of the Bolivarian Republic of Venezuela to:(a) expeditiously publish the presidential election records, including the voting results at the level of each polling station, and (b) respect the fundamental principle of popular sovereignty through an impartial verification of the results that ensures the transparency, credibility, and legitimacy of the electoral process'.51

-25. The first thing to note regarding this practice is that the two organisations discussed above are organisations that, to quote the IDB in-house counsel, 'share almost the same regional membership'.
-49 The second thing to note is that the organisations that are closest to the structure and function of the IDB on a global level are the World Bank and the International Monetary Fund, which however have no Governors that have been appointed for Venezuela-the positions appear to be vacant.
-50 This means that neither the Guaidó authority nor any other authority has either sought, or managed, to make similar appointments in these global international organisations.
-The organisation that is closest to the structure and function of the OAS on the global level is the United Nations, which - as discussed in Part III of this Opinion - has not switched its accreditation from the Maduro Government's appointees to the Guaidó authority's, or any other authority's,
+29. The first thing to note regarding this practice is that the two organisations discussed above are organisations that, to quote the IDB in-house counsel, 'share almost the same regional membership'.
+52 The second thing to note is that the organisations that are closest to the structure and function of the IDB on a global level are the World Bank and the International Monetary Fund, which however have no Governors that have been appointed for Venezuela-the positions appear to be vacant.
+53 This means that neither the Guaidó authority nor any other authority has either sought, or managed, to make similar appointments in these global international organisations.
+The organisation that is closest to the structure and function of the OAS on the global level is the United Nations, which - as discussed in Part III of this opinion - has not switched its accreditation from the Maduro Government's appointees to the Guaidó author-

-45 Doc AG/RES.2944 (XLIX-O/19) of 28 June 2019, para 1.
+47 Doc AG/RES.2944 (XLIX-O/19) of 28 June 2019, para 1.

-46 Doc CP/RES.1124 (2217/19) of 10 April 2019, para 1.
+48 Doc CP/RES.1124 (2217/19) of 10 April 2019, para 1.

-47 See Federica Paddeu and Alonso Gurmendi Dunkelberg, 'Recognition of Governments: Legitimacy and Control Six Months after Guaidó' [2019] Opinio Juris (18 July), available at: http://opiniojuris.org/2019/07/18/recognition-of-governments-legitimacy-and-control-six-months-after-guaido/ (accessed 24 November 2020); see also Quintero Vollmer, n 35, 135.
+49 See Federica Paddeu and Alonso Gurmendi Dunkelberg, 'Recognition of Governments: Legitimacy and Control Six Months after Guaidó' [2019] Opinio Juris (18 July), available at: http://opiniojuris.org/2019/07/18/recognition-of-governments-legitimacy-and-control-six-months-after-guaido/ (accessed 24 November 2020); see also Quintero Vollmer, n 45, 135.

-48 See Doc AG/RES.2963 (L-O/20) of 21 October 2020, para 11.
+50 See Doc AG/RES.2963 (L-O/20) of 21 October 2020, para 11.